 Hair and Makeup: Working with your Makeup Chairperson to create the hair and makeup for the show according to the vision given by the Director.
 Some will remain on this committee throughout pre-show and show committee assignments.

-Hospitality/Clean Up: Hospitality Committee arranges lunches for Saturday rehearsals in the form of collecting orders, collecting money, picking up and delivering lunch and purchasing paper goods.
+Hospitality/Clean Up: Hospitality Committee checks-in cast at rehearsals.
+Team members also arrange lunches for Saturday rehearsals in the form of collecting orders, collecting money, picking up and delivering lunch and purchasing paper goods.
 On the days they are assigned lunch duty, they will also serve as clean up crew.
-This duty entails doing a sweep of the rehearsal facility to collect lost and found items, resetting chairs and tables, vacuuming floors, emptying trash.
+This duty entails doing a sweep of the rehearsal facility to collect lost and found items, resetting chairs and tables, sweeping or vacuuming floors, emptying trash.
 The Hospitality Chairperson will make a schedule for the committee to follow.

-Marketing: Marketing of the production, including but not exclusive to hanging show posters in local establishments, “Paint Your Wagon” (using stencils to paint show information on cast families’ cars,) and any other assignments the Marketing Manager deems worthy of getting the word out!
+Sales & Marketing: Marketing of the production, including hanging show posters in local establishments as directed by the team leader.
+Also includes calling on businesses to request playbill advertising and/or silent auction donations.
+Assist in facilitating “Paint Your Wagon” (using stencils to paint show information on cast families’ cars), distributing raffle tickets & collect the proceeds, and any other assignments the Marketing Manager deems worthy of promoting the show.

 Photography: Work with the Marketing Chair’s instruction to take cast member headshots for playbill, costumed character shots, button photos and candid shots during rehearsals and shows.
 You do NOT need to be a professional photographer!!
 Just love taking pictures!

 Cast Wrangler/Set-up: Cast Wranglers are parents who are assigned on a schedule by the Wrangler Chairperson to help oversee cast members during rehearsal times, mainly during breaks for safety or during instruction time with the Artistic Team for quiet reminders if needed.
 This committee builds a rapport with the cast and therefore they will be also considered for the Green Room Committee during show week.
 Committee members will also have assigned days to arrive a few minutes early to help move tables, chairs, and equipment, and help the production manager prepare, so that the facility is ready for rehearsal to start at the scheduled time.

 SHOW WEEK COMMITTEES